amanlai/stack-overflow-answers/machine-learning-related/curve-fitting/readme.md

 [![function definition][4]][4]

 This function as is will raise OptimizeWarning because it uses `start` and `end` as cutoff points.
 However, if re-written to make it not explicitly depend on `start` and `end` as cutoff points, `curve_fit` will work.
-For example, `if x < start, then -1` can be written as `np.sign(x - start)`.
+For example, `if x < start, then -1` can be written by shifting `x` by `start`, checking its sign, i.e. `np.sign(x - start)`.
 Then it becomes a matter of writing a separate definition for each condition of the function and adding them up into a single function.

 ```python
 def f(x, start, end):